Product UX

 I ran a UX audit on a SaaS product last year.
 The founder wanted a redesign: “Everything feels cluttered.
 Users get confused.
 We need to start fresh.”
 The audit revealed 47 features in the interface.
 Users actively used 12.
 The other 35?
 Dead weight.
 Legacy toggles from 2019.
 Settings nobody changed.
 Flows that led nowhere.…

 A client came to me with 18 months of traction, 2,000 active users, and an MVP that looked like it was styled with inline CSS and prayers.
 Which it was.
-The founder defended it: “It’s scrappy.
+The founder defended it immediately: “It’s scrappy.
 It works.
 Our users don’t care about design.”
-Then I showed him the dropout metrics: 47% abandoned signup at…
+I didn’t argue.
+I pulled up the dropout metrics instead.…

 I launched a new dashboard tab.
 No bugs filed.
 No complaints.
 No support tickets.
 My team celebrated: “Clean launch!”
 Three weeks later: 23% churn rate.
 The feature nobody complained about was the feature nobody used.
 They didn’t rage-quit.
 They just drifted away.
 Silent churn is the worst kind of failure.
 It doesn’t show up in…